hashicorp/nomad-pack/README.md

-> [!IMPORTANT]
-> Nightly builds as of September 26, 2023 use a new Pack template syntax.
-To run packs that use the
-> previous syntax, add the `--parser-v1` flag to the `render`, `plan`, `run`, and `stop` commands

 # Nomad Pack

+Nomad Pack is a templating and packaging tool used with [HashiCorp Nomad](https://www.nomadproject.io).
 Nomad Pack is currently Generally Available (GA) as of `nomad-pack` v0.1.0.

-Nomad Pack is a templating and packaging tool used with [HashiCorp Nomad](https://www.nomadproject.io).

 Nomad Pack is used to: